An asymptotic distribution theory for Eulerian recurrences with applications: Applications I:

-which is a difference of type $B$ and type $A$ (Eulerian numbers); see \cite{Stembridge1994}.
+we see that, up to the term $(1-v)z$, type $D$ is a difference of type $B$ and type $A$ Eulerian numbers; see \cite{Stembridge1994}.
 Theorem~\ref{thm-clt} does not apply because these polynomials do not have the pattern \eqref{Pnv-gen}.
 However, the coefficients do satisfy the same CLT $\mathscr{N}\lpa{\frac12n,\frac1{12}n; n^{-\frac12}}$ by applying Theorem~\ref{thm-saqp}.